stephaneyfx/geocode-rs/README.md

 }
 ```

+If the location could not be found, the error kind is `LocationNotFound`.

 # Additional functionality

 The service also allows to automatically open Google Maps with the coordinates it gets.

 `http://hostname/map?location=350+w+georgia+st,+Vancouver`

 # Supported platforms